akoty24/tqnia-task/README.md

 5 Serve the application with php artisan serve.
 6 <h5>Accessing the API Collection</h5>
    - Navigate to the root folder of the Laravel project.
-   - Look for the API collection file named project.postman_collection or similarly named file.
+   - Look for the API collection file named api.postman_collection or similarly named file.
    - Import this collection into your preferred API development environment (e.g., Postman, Insomnia) to explore the available endpoints and their functionalities.
 ## API Endpoints